Hamas attack on Israel thrusts Biden into Mideast crisis and has him fending off GOP criticism

 The potential for prolonged and expanding violence could test Biden's leadership on both the world stage and at home as he tries to navigate between demonstrating unflinching support for Israel and fostering a broader peace in the combustible Mideast, where sympathetic militants were quick to loudly praise the action by Hamas.
-Hundreds have been killed on both sides.
+Hundreds have been killed on both sides, and the U.S. was trying to determine whether there were Americans among the dead and those taken captive.

 Lebanon’s Hezbollah group welcomed the attack as a response to “Israeli crimes.”
 The Iran-backed group, which holds similar goals as Hamas for the destruction of the Israeli state, fired rockets and shells on Sunday at three Israeli positions, drawing a response from Israel’s military with armed drones.
 A senior adviser to Iran’s supreme leader lauded the operation by Hamas, which said it was ready for a potentially long fight.